prashanthyv/Code-Sample/README.md

 # Code-Sample
 While writing the code samples it's good to go by these principles (unless we can find better)
-- When in Doubt on the level of detail we need to explain - Assume the user is new to Azure and new to Key Vault
+- When in Doubt on the level of detail we need to explain - Assume the user is new to Azure and new to Key Vault We could sure have links to explain topics in further detail but all important topics should be explained on the main page.
+    For example (Intro to Key Vault should explain Service Principal in base detail and we should have a link to explain it in further detail)
 - The samples / quickstarts should work / have instructions on how to get it to work on Windows / Linux and Mac OS
 - We should not favor Windows centric worlds
 - Every sample should be such that user can finish the sample by reading a single web page + code editor.
-We could sure have links to explain topics in further detail but all important topics should be explained on the main page

 # Project Name
 (short, 1-3 sentenced, description of the project)